CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.1 crypto concept.md

 #### CON.1.A17 Radiation Safety [Head IT] (C)

 It SHOULD be investigated whether additional measures with regard to radiation safety are necessary.
-This SHOULD be done, in particular, when processing state classified information (VS) classified as VS-CONFIDENTIAL and higher.
+This SHOULD be done in particular when processing state classified information (VS) classified as VS-CONFIDENTIAL and higher.

 #### CON.1.A18 Cryptographic Replacement Modules [IT Leader] (CIA)